 Opportunities for Input

 Members of the community have a very important role in this process.
-A draft of the LHMP Update will be available fall 2015 for review and comment by the public and all intresed stakeholders.
+A draft of the 2015 LHMP Update is available for review and comment by the public and all intresed stakeholders.
 The draft is posted at the beginning of this website under the title, 2015 Master Plan Update-In Progress.

 Planning team and public meetings will also be held as part of the plan development process.
 Please check back for information on specific meeting times and locations.